 Choose Your Character: Similarly to the Doctors from Doctor Who or the Houses from Game of Thrones, Star Wars allows you to choose a character to play as at the start of a game.
 Each character has special benefits that help you out through gameplay.

-- Leia: "Good with Missions" (higher scores during the final modes for each planet)
+- Leia: “Good with Missions” (Adds 3x to the shot multiplier during any “4th mode” for each planet)

 - R2-D2: “Good with Multipliers” (increases the thresholds for fewer multiplied shots, multipliers last longer)

-- Han Solo: "Good with Outwitting Bounty Hunters" (higher scores in hurry-up modes and the Escape from Boba Fett mode)
+- Han Solo: “Good with Outwitting Bounty Hunters” (increased scoring during Escape from Boba Fett)

 Skill Shot: There are two skill shots in the game.